 California lawmakers have taken some action against illegal street racing and sideshow activities.
 Last year, Governor Gavin Newsom signed Assembly Bill 3 into law, which could suspend the license of any driver caught participating in these street events for up to six months.

-Some cities in California such as Fairfield have taken the issue a step further.
-They hope to deter similar street events with the passage of an ordinance that would also hold spectators accountable for watching the event.
+Some cities in California, such as Fairfield, have taken the issue a step further.
+They hope to deter similar street events by passing an ordinance holding spectators accountable for watching them.

-Spectators could end up facing misdemeanor charges and up to a $1,000 fine for watching a street takeover.
-The ordinance also sets a 200-foot distance within a sideshow incident where a spectator can be cited.
+Spectators who watch a street takeover could face misdemeanor charges and up to a $1,000 fine.
+The ordinance also sets a 200-foot distance within a sideshow incident within which a spectator can be cited.

 Speed and Recklessness: A Lethal Combination